2022–23 Buffalo Sabres season

-The 2022–23 Buffalo Sabres season is the 53rd season for the National Hockey League franchise that was established on May 22, 1970.
-This is the first season since the inaugural season in 1970–71 in which Rick Jeanneret will not call games.
-They will attempt to snap their 11-season playoff drought, which is the longest current playoff drought in the NHL.
+The 2022–23 Buffalo Sabres season was the 53rd season for the National Hockey League (NHL) franchise that was established on May 22, 1970.
+This was the first season since the inaugural season in 1970–71 in which Rick Jeanneret did not call games.
+With a win against the Detroit Red Wings on April 5, they clinched their first winning season since 2010–11.
+Despite this, the Sabres missed the playoffs for the 12th consecutive season, finishing one point short of qualifying for a playoff spot as the second wild-card.
+The Sabres continued the longest playoffs drought in NHL history, as they were eliminated from playoff contention after a loss to the New Jersey Devils on April 11, 2023.